RevealBi/Documentation/en/data-visualizations/visualization-types/time-charts.md

     automatically depending on your values.

   - **Choose Compact Labels**.
-With this setting you avoid redundant label information when you zoom your chart.
+With this setting you avoid redundant label information when you zoom your chart, as shown below.

 <img src="images/time-series-chart-compact-labels.png" alt="Compact Lables in Time Series within Reveal" width="100%"/>